• Blog

 Beneficial Bacteria Human Body

-You would think about what is disgusting?
+You would think about what is disgusting.
 Not for me because I saw plenty of animal guts.
-Besides it, I experienced the benefits of the well-behaving microbiome, and I was punished when I spoiled them.
+Besides it, I experienced the benefits of a well-behaving microbiome, and I was punished when I spoiled them.

 What do I mean?
 Trader Joe’s Belgian chocolate, croissants, and plenty of bread from the bakery do not feel cozy in my gut.
 Why?
-Till now, I learned that it is better to enjoy these goodies in moderation, with very little restraint.
+Until now, I learned that enjoying these goodies in moderation is better, with very little restraint.

 You would think, who cares about this bacteria?
 You would watch if you dug into this fascinating world.

 I think about bacteria in the gut of individuals with character and the need to be told how to behave.
-If we did not control what we eat and take care of our bodies, we would experience rebelling and turmoil from the microbiome.
+If we did not control what we eat and care for our bodies, we would experience rebelling and turmoil from the microbiome.

 I knew that we are what we eat.
 It is right in every area of interaction with food.
 Researchers found out that gut bacteria can ferment fiber.
 From fiber, metabolites called short-chain fatty acids (SCFAs) are produced.